3-day conferences offer 11 credits. 4-day conferences offer 14 credits. 5-day conferences offer 17 credits.

 These activities are certified as Knowledge-based CPE.

-These programs are targeted to office-based primary care providers and other health professionals with updates in primary care medicine.
+These conferences are targeted to office-based primary care providers and other health professionals with updates in primary care medicine.

 Nursing Purpose Statement

 To provide updates in primary care medicine to office-based providers

 Medical Education Resources (MER) is a non-profit, multi-accredited, medical education company with more than 30 years of experience in providing CME conferences.
 Over 150,000 physicians and allied health personnel have participated in our activities.
 Our course directors, content advisors, and faculty are dedicated to ensuring your satisfaction with our educational conferences.

 These conferences are intended for primary care physicians with general diversified practices and for PAs, NPs, and RNs involved in these medical areas.

 To provide general updates in specialized areas of medicine to clinicians practicing in a primary care setting.

 Please contact MER, or visit www.mer.org for specific program curriculums, and accommodations.
 Course material is provided at the seminar.
 We cannot confirm your program registration until payment is received.
 Please do not book airfare until registration and hotel reservations are confirmed.

 If you are unable to attend and are forced to cancel or transfer your registration, we will give a full refund if you cancel within one week of the date you pay for the conference.
 Cancellations or transfers made after one week from your payment date and up to one week before the course start date are non-refundable; however, the funds may be applied toward a future MER registration minus a non-refundable $50 fee.
 The credits expire one year from the date of cancellation.
 Funds applied to a future meeting are non-refundable.